demisto/content/Packs/MacOS/README.md

 # MacOS
 This pack includes Cortex XSIAM content.
-MacOS Ventura is currently supported for XSIAM.
+MacOS Ventura is the current supported OS for XSIAM.
+<~XSIAM>
 ## Configuration on Server Side
 You need to configure MacOS to forward Syslog messages.